Fedora 36 will be releasing this month. Fedora 36 beta is already released and it features the awesome new GNOME 42.

 You don’t have to do anything special to get the stable version if you are already using the beta version.
 Just keep your system updated and you’ll have the stable version automatically.
 That’s convenient, right?

-I hope you find the steps to upgrade to Fedora 36 beta useful.
-If you have any questions, please do ask in the comment section.
+I hope you find the steps to upgrade to Fedora 39 beta useful.
+If you need any clarification, please do ask in the comment section.